Cornell-MAE-UG/sp26-portfolio-ab3325/_projects/nutcracker-as-beams.md

 The handles are no longer assumed to be rigid.
 They are now modeled as beams which bend due to the combined action of forces from the nut and from the actuator.
 Only the transverse components of these forces are considered.

 **Assumptions:**
-- Each handle is modeled as a cantilever beam, fixed at the pivot (x = 0)
+- Each handle is modeled as a beam, fixed at the pivot (x = 0)
-- Only force components transverse (perpendicular) to the beam are considered
+- Only force components perpendicular to the beam are considered
 - Uniform cross-section along the full 180mm handle length
 - The pin joint acts as a perfect fixed support
 - Small deflections only